fingerskier/manthra/README.md

 # Manthra

+Jonah sat and waited for God to come around to his way of thinking.
+All the while God waits for the Jonah's to come around to his way of loving.
+  Thomas John Carlisle

 First they came for the socialists, and I did not speak out—because I was not a socialist.
 Then they came for the trade unionists, and I did not speak out—because I was not a trade unionist.
 Then they came for the Jews, and I did not speak out—because I was not a Jew.
 Then they came for me—and there was no one left to speak for me.
   Martin Niemöller